 Section 3.01.
 The Certificate .

-(a) The Owner Trustee shall, on the Closing Date, cause to be signed by an Authorized Officer and deliver for original issue Certificate having an aggregate Certificate Base Amount of .
+(a) The Owner Trustee shall, on the Closing Date, cause to be signed by an Authorized Officer and deliver for original issue the a Certificate having an aggregate Certificate Base Amount of $75 $100.
 The aggregate Certificate Base Amount outstanding at any time may not exceed such amount, except as otherwise provided in Section 3.03 hereof.
 The Certificate shall be issued in definitive registered form in the name of the Certificate Holder.

 (b) The Certificate shall be in substantially the form set forth as Exhibit B hereto, with such appropriate insertions, omissions, substitutions and other variations as are required or permitted by this Agreement and may have such marks of identification and such legends or endorsements placed thereon as may, consistently herewith, be determined by the Authorized Officers executing such Certificate, as evidenced by their execution of the Certificate.
 The Certificate shall be dated the date of its execution.

-(c) The Certificate shall be executed by the Owner Trustee on behalf of the Trust by manual signature of an Authorized Officer and shall be deemed to have been validly issued when so executed.
-Certificate bearing the manual or facsimile signatures of individuals who were at any time Authorized Officers shall bind the Trust, notwithstanding that such individuals or any of them have ceased to hold such offices prior to the execution and delivery of such Certificate or did not hold such offices at the date of
+(c) The Certificate shall be executed by the Owner Trustee on behalf of the Trust by manual or facsimile signature of an Authorized Officer and shall be deemed to have been validly issued when so executed.
+The A Certificate bearing the manual or facsimile signatures of individuals who were at any time Authorized Officers shall bind the Trust, notwithstanding that such individuals or any of them have ceased to hold such offices prior to the execution and delivery of such Certificate or did not hold such offices at the date of such Certificate. the Certificate.

-will be issued by the Trust after the Closing Date except pursuant to 3.02 hereof.
+(d) The Certificate Base Amount of the Certificate issued on the Closing Date shall be $75 and no Certificate will be issued in a smaller denomination.
+No Certificates(d) No Certificate will be issued by the Trust after the Closing Date except pursuant to Section Sections 3.02 and 3.03 hereof.

-(e) Certificate shall be entitled to any benefit under this Agreement or be valid or obligatory for any purpose, unless there appears on such Certificate the manual signature of an Authorized Officer, and such signature shall be conclusive evidence, and the only evidence, that such Certificate has been duly issued and delivered hereunder.
+(e) The No Certificate shall not be entitled to any benefit under this Agreement or be valid or obligatory for any purpose, unless there appears on such Certificate the manual signature of an Authorized Officer, and such signature shall be conclusive evidence, and the only evidence, that such Certificate has been duly issued and delivered hereunder.

-(f) Person=s acceptance of Certificate duly registered in such Person=s name pursuant to Section 3.02 hereof
+(f) A Person shall be entitled to the rights and subject to the obligations of a Certificate Holder hereunder upon such Without any further act, acknowledgment or consent, upon a Person=s acceptance of a the Certificate, duly registered in such Person=s name pursuant to Section 3.02 hereof, such Person shall be entitled to the rights and subject to the obligations of the Certificate Holder hereunder..

-.
+Section 3.02.
+Certificate Register Section 3.02.
+Registration of Transfer and Exchange of the Certificate .